 The Hardware security Byte space is a part of FM0 and has a size of 1 byte.

-The 4 MSB can be read/written by software, the 4 LSB can only be read by software and written by hardware in parallel mode.
+The 4 MSB can be read/written by software (from FM0 and, the 4 LSB can only be read by software and written by hardware in parallel mode.